What is low code? Definition, use cases, and benefits

 Enterprise technology stacks are often overly complex, old, and slow.
 Low code automation tools can reduce the negative effects of that complexity by automating the steps involved in the processes the legacy tools run.

-Software robots, offered by low code RPA tools, for instance, can run unattended, meaning they can operate in the background, 24/7, handling all the agonizingly manual processes legacy tools typically require
+Software robots, offered by low code RPA tools, for instance, can run unattended, meaning they can operate in the background around the clock, handling all the agonizingly manual processes legacy tools typically require

 With low code, enterprises can modernize their legacy technology stacks without ripping them out and replacing them.